okta/okta-oidc-js/packages/okta-angular/README.md

 This library has been tested for compatibility with the following Angular versions: 4, 5, 6, 7, 8

 `okta-angular` works directly with [`@angular/router`](https://angular.io/guide/router).

 ## Getting Started

 - If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
-- An Okta Application, configured for Singe-Page App (SPA) mode.
+- An Okta Application, configured for Single-Page App (SPA) mode.
 This is done from the Okta Developer Console and you can find instructions [here](https://developer.okta.com/authentication-guide/implementing-authentication/implicit#1-setting-up-your-application).
 When following the wizard, use the default properties.
 They are are designed to work with our sample applications.

 ### Helpful Links